nhajjo/CYSE499650Assignment2/README.md

 #5.
 The notebook will do all of the following:
   - Train the DistilBERT model.
-  - Save the best checkpoint inside of the folder "model_checkpoint".
+  - Save the best checkpoint inside of the folder "model_checkpoint/".
   - Evaluate the public test set model.
   - Generate a new csv file called "public_test_predictions.csv".